Truck Brake Failure Accident Lawyers

 Serious Injuries Ensuing When Truck Brakes Give Out

-Devastation and catastrophic are usually words associated when describing truck accidents that involve bad breaking habits or failure of the brake system.
+Devastation and catastrophic are usually words associated when describing truck accidents that involve dangerous braking habits or failure of the brake system.
 Far too often, Chicago area residents and visitors become victims of serious accidents caused by a trucking accident involving common problems with the commercial truck brakes.
-Many of these truck accident victims suffer serious injuries that include:
+Many of these truck accident victims suffer severe injuries that include:

 - Brain trauma / brain injury